 not have space to add a full major in music, may add a Music minor.
 The Music minor

-provides much of the same core classes as the major, and includes the same access
+provides some of the same core classes as the major, and includes the same access

 to world-class performance faculty to hone your musical skills.